pankaj-kumar34/terraform-provider-ibm/website/docs/d/app_config_collection.html.markdown

 - `guid` - (Required, string) guid of the App Configuration service.
 Get it from the service instance credentials section of the dashboard.
 - `collection_id` - (Required, string) Collection Id of the collection.
+- `includes` - (optional, Array of string) Include feature and property details in the response.
 - `expand` - (optional, bool) If set to `true`, returns expanded view of the resource details.

 ## Attribute Reference